Schoharie limousine crash: Crash

-The state's crash investigator determined that the vehicle had departed from its course, as the turn to the Route 30 junction is not the most direct route from Amsterdam to Ommegang.
-It was speculated that the group changed their minds about the trip completely, or had decided to stop at the Apple Barrel.
-Lisinicchia may have been lost; the occupants of a vehicle going south on NY 30 recalled that they had been stopped at the intersection while the Excursion turned.
+The state's crash investigator determined that the vehicle had departed from its course, as the turn to the NY 30 junction is not the most direct route from Amsterdam to Ommegang.
+It was speculated that the group had either changed their minds completely about the trip, or had decided to stop at the Apple Barrel.
+Another theory is that Lisinicchia may have been lost.
+The occupants of a vehicle going south on NY 30 recalled that they had been stopped at the intersection while the Excursion turned.
 They described his appearance as "confused" and "frazzled", and noted that immediately after turning, the vehicle pulled over onto the shoulder and put its flashers on.
 They believe this occurred less than two minutes before the crash based on the driver's own experience of traveling the road.
 The witness recalled that the Excursion slowly rolled forward although its backup lights and back-up beepers were on.
 They continued past it.
 A passenger in the vehicle said that they saw Lisinicchia pointing toward the valley.

 At the bottom of the hill is a right-angled three-way intersection where NY 30A forks off to the north while NY 30 turns southward toward Schoharie, two miles (3.2 km) away.
 Southbound traffic on NY 30 is required to stop; a sign warns of this several hundred feet uphill of the intersection.
 When the Excursion reached the junction, at 1:55 p.m., it did not stop and was, according to witnesses, going very fast.
 The witness who had earlier seen the Excursion on the side of the road recalled that after they stopped at the intersection, they saw the limousine coming downhill behind them, its speed increasing.
 They recalled that the vehicle's engine was loud, almost sounding like a jet.
 They feared they would be hit but at the last second it swerved around them.

+The vehicle continued into the parking lot of the nearby Apple Barrel Country Store where it struck a parked 2015 Toyota Highlander and came to a stop in a gully.